srwareham/dffmpeg/README.rst

     cd dffmpeg
     # Build the default arch linux image with the tag "arch-ffmpeg"
     ./build.sh
-    # Move dffmpeg.sh to a location that *should* be in the default $PATH setup for most systems
+    # Copy dffmpeg.sh to a location that *should* be in the default $PATH setup for most systems
     # (Also removes the file extension following unix executable naming conventions)
-    mv dffmpeg.sh /usr/local/bin/dffmpeg
+    cp dffmpeg.sh /usr/local/bin/dffmpeg

 Note: the ./build.sh step will take awhile as it creates a new docker image by: